stacks-network/stacks/FAQs.md

 Personal user APIs ship with the Blockstack app and handle everything from identity and authentication to data storage.
 Applications can request permissions from users and then gain read and write access to user resources.

 Data storage is simple and reliable and uses existing cloud infrastructure.
-Users connect with their Dropbox, Google Drive, etc and data is synced from their local device up to the cloud.
+Users connect with their Dropbox, Google Drive, S3, etc... and data is synced from their local device up to their cloud.

 Identity is user-controlled and utilizes the blockchain for secure management of keys, devices and usernames.
 When users login with apps, they are anonymous by default and use an app-specific key, but their full identity can be revealed and proven at any time.
 Keys are for signing and encryption and can be changed as devices need to be added or removed.